gdotgordon/site_word_freq/README.md

 in the text, as it parses the HTML for _hrefs_.
 So by default, it finds the most common words between length 5 and 8 .
 I was always curious about stuff like that, so why not?

 Second requirement is that we use a fixed, but configurable number of goroutines.
-This models a situation I have encountered in my work, where multiple containers from multiple apps are sharing a single VM, and we need to be able to throttle the behavior of individual apps, so they will be well-behaved VM denizens.
-In addiiton, an app may want to limit resource usage, for example, network connections, and fixing the number of goroutines adresses this.
+While one can configure/limit the number of CPUs to schedule goroutines on in a program, an app may want to limit resource usage, for example, network connections.
+Fixing the number of goroutines adresses this, so that goroutines not currently bound to an OS thread won't be holding a resource.

 ## Back To Our Regularly Scheduled Program ...